Some commonly used built-in tags.

 {% include "partial/header.html" with title="这是声明给header使用的title" keywords="这是声明给header使用的keywords" %}

-If you want to restrict the variables used by templates included with only, rather than all variables of the current template, you can use only to do so:
+If you only want to let the include templates use specified variables instead of all variables of the current template, you can use only to limit it:

 {% include "partial/header.html" with title="这是声明给header使用的title" keywords="这是声明给header使用的keywords" only %}